Mika Koivuniemi

 Mika Juhani Koivuniemi (born 6 April 1967) is a Finnish professional ten-pin bowler and bowling coach.
-He competed on the Professional Bowlers Association (PBA) tour in the United States, and won bowling titles in 21 different countries during his career.
+He competes as a member of the Professional Bowlers Association (PBA) in the United States, where he earned 14 PBA Tour titles (3 majors).
+Overall, he won bowling titles in 21 different countries during his career.
 He is a two-time PBA Player of the Year (2003–04 and 2010–11 seasons), one of only three players born outside the USA (with Amleto Monacelli and Jason Belmonte) to win that award.
 Koivuniemi is the second international player (after Monacelli) and first European ever elected to the PBA Hall of Fame; he was inducted in 2019.
 He is also a member of the World Bowling Writers Hall of Fame and Finland Bowling Hall of Fame.
+He now competes on the PBA50 Tour, where he has won three titles, two of them majors.

 Koivuniemi was the bowling coach for the United Arab Emirates national team from 2015 through 2023.

-He now competes in events on the PBA50 Tour.
+He is sponsored by Brunswick, Turbo Grips and Coolwick sportswear.

 Amateur and international accomplishments

 Growing up, Koivuniemi was an exceptional athlete, starring in three sports in high school: basketball, hockey, and soccer.
 Koivuniemi eventually became interested in bowling and made Team Finland in 1988 at age 21.
 He was an exceptional bowler for Team Finland, winning the 1991 FIQ World Championship, the 1995 European Individual Cup Championship, and the 1996 World Team Cup Championship.

-On April 15, 2011 Koivuniemi captured the championship in the 2011 World Bowling Tour (WBT) Finals in Las Vegas, Nevada.
+On April 15, 2011, Koivuniemi captured the championship in the 2011 World Bowling Tour (WBT) Finals in Las Vegas, Nevada.
 As the #1 seed for the three-person stepladder final, Koivuniemi earned the WBT title by defeating Sean Rash of the USA 237–224 in a single-game match.

 Mika has won bowling titles in 21 different countries (Austria, Bahrain, Canada, China, Colombia, Denmark, England, France, Germany, Japan, Korea, Malaysia, Netherlands, Qatar, Singapore, Slovenia, Spain, Sweden, Thailand, USA, and his home country of Finland).